michael-s-downs/U-FLY-My-Drone/README.md

 A Node + React Learning Experiment...

 ⚠️️️ Always:  Use the codebase at your own risk.
 The drone can hurt you especially if you let someone else remote control it from the internet!
 Use common sense. ⚠️

-⚠️️️ Today :  Until this statement is removed, don't stick a Fork in it, its half-baked.
+⚠️️️ Today:  Until this statement is removed, don't stick a Fork in it, its half-baked.
 This is a working repository and only when this statement is removed and replaced with a version higher than 1.0.0. is it reasonable to expect it to work enough to fork. ⚠️️️

 CREDITS:
 This project is built upon or takes inspiration from at least three other public repos on GitHub: